Dual Degree: MA in East Asian Studies and Master of Business Administration« M.A. Program « Graduate Studies

 Business Course Requirements

-Required and elective courses to total 40.5 credit hours of graduate course work.
+Required and elective courses to total 42 credit hours of graduate course work.
 The possibilities of course combinations are many and will depend on your specific career path.
-For details, contact the M.B.A program office, 812-855-8006.
+For current degree requirements and other details, contact the M.B.A program office, 812-855-8006.

 Satisfactory completion of three years of Chinese, Japanese, or Korean, or the equivalent, as determined by examination.
 Language courses at the third year level and above may be counted toward the degree.
 Language courses at the first and second year level will not count toward the degree.